jmanthony3/Archimedes/docs/research/luse-grad-literature-review/nikulariOverviewShotPeening1987.md

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 ## Annotations
 Velocity, size and type, and part hardness factor into component #residual-stress distribution, depth of #plastic-zone, and #surface-roughness.
-Induced residual, compressive stresses resist [[fatigue]] and #stress-corrosion cracks; however, #residual-stress is lost at elevated temperatures but depth of #plastic-zone remains.
+Induced residual, #compressive-stresses resist [[fatigue]] and #stress-corrosion cracks; however, #residual-stress is lost at elevated temperatures but depth of #plastic-zone remains.
 This transient nature make difficult calculating material behavior over time.

 Mechanical Property Relations:
 - The bigger the shot, the deeper the #plastic-zone.